Can Eastern Bankshares Inc. (EBC) Remain Competitive?

-Eastern Bankshares Inc. (NASDAQ:EBC) went down by -0.58% from its latest closing price compared to the recent 1-year high of $12.50.
-The company’s stock price has collected -3.79% of loss in the last five trading sessions.
-Press Release reported on 10/21/20 that Eastern Insurance Group LLC Expands Capabilities With Acquisition Of Auburn Insurance Agency, Inc.
+Eastern Bankshares Inc. (NASDAQ:EBC) went up by 0.84% from its latest closing price compared to the recent 1-year high of $12.50.
+The company’s stock price has collected 0.42% of gains in the last five trading sessions.
+Press Release reported on 10/30/20 that Eastern Bank Announces Executive Leadership Changes

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.